-Walk the Plank will use a £170,000 loan from Arts Impact Fund towards the development cost of Cobden Works – a new centre for excellence in outdoor arts in Salford, the only dedicated such space in the North West of England.
-The site, due to be completed in summer 2017, will feature production workshops, a learning space and an outdoor yard for making and training, and will breathe creative life into an industrial part of the city.
+Walk the Plank used a £170,000 loan from Arts Impact Fund towards the development cost of Cobden Works – a new centre for excellence in outdoor arts in Salford, the only dedicated such space in the North West of England.
+The site features production workshops, a learning space and an outdoor yard for making and training, and will breathe creative life into an industrial part of the city.

-The greater part of the £1.53 million capital project is lead-financed through an Arts Council England grant and secured loan from a mainstream lender.
-The charity is currently raising £25k from supporters through a crowd-funding campaign with the Arts Impact Fund providing the essential final piece of funding.
-Walk the Plank approached us early on for a bridge loan towards possible cashflow shortage.
-Establishing a timely relationship meant the organisation had flexibility to refine its investment need as the project developed and was better able to respond to changing circumstances.
+The greater part of the £1.53 million capital project was lead-financed through an Arts Council England grant and secured loan from a mainstream lender. the charity had further set itself a target to raise £25k from supporters through a crowdfunding campaign and approached the Arts Impact Fund to provide the essential final piece of funding as a bridge loan towards possible cashflow shortage.
+Established a relationship early on meant that Walk the Plank had flexibility to refine its investment need as the project developed and was better able to respond to changing circumstances.

 As part of the investment due diligence, the Arts Impact Fund met with Walk the Plank’s senior management to review the capital project management and to discuss how Cobden Works will affect the charity’s operating context and fundraising needs.
 The team was impressed with the high standard of the organisation’s financial planning and its past record of bringing in highly qualified staff to deliver large-scale projects within a fixed budget.